softservedata/devopsweb/JenkinsPipeline/step4/text.md

-# Add Github credentials to Jenkins
+# Generate a new github token

 >To create a github token, log in to the github account and go to setting